 The back of the screen from upstage right.
 The sandbags at left are for a couple of the linesets upstage.
 We've got amps and subwoofers on the floor plus L, C & R channel speakers up on stands as part of a sound system designed by Tom Ruff for the LAHTF / Cinespia screening of Baz Luhrmann's "Romeo+Juliet."
 Photo: Bill Counter - 2013

-The screen frame appears to be a 1931 Armstrong Studios original.
+The screen frame appears to be the 1931 Armstrong Studios original.
 Mr. Ruff calls our attention to the two rectangular framed spaces up on the screen either side of center where the original speakers were attached.
 They flew with the screen.
 Some Altec "Voice of the Theatre" components from a much later speaker system are currently stored in the basement below the north retail space.

 The exciting view in the upstage right corner.
 The loading door is just out of the frame to the left.
 Photo: Bill Counter - 2013